jmartindelasierra/traderlab/README.md

 2   oos 2023-01-01 04:59:59 2024-04-01 01:59:59 1y 3m -1d 21H 0M 0S  2736 0.2000585
 ```

-The next commands retrieves information about the signals.
-The
+The next commands shows information about the signals.
+The `signals()`
-`signals()` function requires the number of step this time.
-The variable
+function requires the number of step this time.
+The variable assignment
-assignment from the `run_model()` is useful here.
-Since we are
+from the `run_model()` is useful here.
+Since we are interested in the
-interested in the best step from the backtest execution, we will get it
+best step from the backtesting execution, we will get it by simply
-by simply calling `run$step`:
+calling `run$step`:

 ``` r
 balances() |>